A topic from the subject of Experimentation in Chemistry.

 Data Analysis

-• Linear Regression: Fits the rate law to experimental data to determine rate constants and reaction orders.
+• Linear Regression: Used to fit experimental data to the integrated rate laws or other relevant equations to determine rate constants and reaction orders.
+A linear relationship indicates a good fit to the model.

 Applications

-• Environmental Science: Assessing the decomposition rates of pollutants and understanding environmental reactions.
+• Environmental Science: Studying the rates of pollutant degradation and transformation in the environment.

-• Food Chemistry: Determining the shelf life and stability of food products.
+• Food Chemistry: Determining the shelf life and stability of food products and predicting the rates of spoilage reactions.

 Conclusion